yasir-shahzad/CS5530_ADC_Arduino_Library/README.md

 **1) Initilizating the LoRa radio is failing**

-Please check the wiring you are using matches what's listed in [Semtech SX1276/77/78/79 wiring](#semtech-sx1276777879-wiring).
+Please check the wiring you are using matches what's listed in [CIRRUS LOGGIC CS5530](#CIRRUS LOGGIC CS5530-wiring).
 You can also use `LoRa.setPins(ss, reset, dio0)` to change the default pins used.
 Some logic level converters cannot operate at 8 MHz, you can call `LoRa.setSPIFrequency(frequency)` to lower the SPI frequency used by the library.
 Both API's must be called before `LoRa.begin(...)`.

 **2) Can other radios see the packets I'm sending?**